Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations: Introduction

+in the viscosity solution framework.
+It means that $u^\varepsilon$ is a subsolution in $\Omega$ and a supersolution on $\overline{\Omega}$.
+It is clear that any solution of \eqref{eq:PDEeps} satisfies \eqref{eq:HJB}.
+It turns out that when $1<p \leq 2$, the boundary condition \eqref{eq:PDEeps} correctly describes the state-constraint problem \eqref{eq:HJB} (see \cite{Lasry1989}).

 We are interested in studying the asymptotic behavior of $\{u^\varepsilon\}_{\varepsilon>0}$ as $\varepsilon\rightarrow 0^+$.
-Heuristically, the solution of the second-order state-constraint equation converges to that of a first-order state-constraint equation associated with the deterministic optimal control problem, namely,
+Heuristically, the solution of the second-order state-constraint problem converges to that of a first-order state-constraint problem associated with the deterministic optimal control, namely,